Note

 My First Quantum Component (QComponent)

-We can create a ready-made and optimized transmon qubit form the QLibrary of components.
+We can create a ready-made and optimized transmon qubit from the QLibrary of components.
 Qubit qcomponents are stored in the library qiskit_metal.qlibrary.qubits.
 The file that contains the transmon pocket is called transmon_pocket, and the QComponent class inside it is TransmonPocket.

 • Let’s create a new qubit by creating an object of this class.